algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

 ### When It Is Beneficial

-Using predication eliminates [a structural hazard](../hazard), but introduces a data hazard.
-There is still a pipeline stall, but it is a cheaper one: you only need to wait for `cmov` to be resolved, and not flush the entire pipeline in case of a mispredict.
+Using predication eliminates [a structural hazard](../hazard) but introduces a data hazard.
+There is still a pipeline stall, but it is a cheaper one: you only need to wait for `cmov` to be resolved and not flush the entire pipeline in case of a mispredict.

 However, there are many situations when it is more efficient to leave branchy code as it is.
 This is the case when the cost of computing *both* branches instead of just *one* outweighs the penalty for the potential branch mispredictions.